Skip to main content

 Frequently Asked Questions

-National Grid is committed to helping the states where we provide service (Massachusetts, New York and Rhode Island) reach their carbon emissions goals.
-All three states have identified electrification of transportation and specifically electric vehicles as essential to reaching their carbon emissions goals.
+National Grid is committed to helping Massachusetts and New York reach their carbon emissions goals.
+Both states have identified electrification of transportation and specifically electric vehicles as essential to reaching their carbon emissions goals.

-Eligible customers are National Grid electric customers with 5 or more vehicles in their fleet.
+Eligible customers are National Grid electric customers with fleet vehicles for commercial purposes.
 Further eligibility will vary by state and can be found on the Charging Station Program and No-Cost Fleet Advisory Services pages.
 There is no maximum on the number of vehicles your fleet can convert.

 The process of converting your fleet will depend on many factors, such as the frequency of vehicle procurement, market availability of vehicle models that fit your fleet’s need, and the amount of available energy for charging stations at your location.
 Since these factors vary by fleet, each fleet will convert their fleets at different rates and with different goals in mind, therefore there is not one timeline that fits all fleets.